-Early Warning is a B2B-facing company that uses bank-contributed data to help more than 2,500 institutions to open new accounts, prevent fraud, and make payments.
+Early Warning uses bank-contributed data to help over 2,500 institutions open new accounts, prevent fraud, and make payments.
 They're most commonly known as the network operator of Zelle.
-The name Early Warning is a reference to alerting customers of fraud, but after growing and innovating new products over three decades, the company offers so much more than just anti-fraud technology.
+The name Early Warning is a reference to alerting customers of fraud, but after growing and innovating new products over three decades, the company offers so much more than that.

-I was asked to lead a brand refresh that would modernize the aesthetic and better represent the current state of the company, while maintaining the brand equity that came from 30+ years of established trust within the financial space.
-The new look and feel was designed to convey:
+I led a brand refresh to modernize Early Warning's aesthetic and better represent the current state of the company, while maintaining the brand equity gained from 30+ years in the financial space.
+The new look and feel was designed to convey 1) the peace of mind that results from keeping customers' money safe, and 2) a company that is continuously growing and innovating.

 Logo